MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization

 \section{Conclusions}

-We introduced a new video dataset \textit{SEAL} for spatio-temporal action localization among human daily life.
-We observe that atomic actions can be combined into many complex activities, so we provide annotations of atomic actions and complex activities simultaneously in tubelet level.
-We prove the generalization performance of feature learned on \textit{SEAL Clips} and the great effect of the atomic feature on complex activity localization task in tubelet level.
-Also, we demonstrated that denser spatial annotations can improve the performance of spatio-temporal classification. \textit{SEAL Tubes} provide a benchmark for tubelet-level action detection.
-We propose a baseline method and hope the new challenges posed by \textit{SEAL} will spur researches on spatio-temporal action localization.
+We develop a new large-scale benchmark MM-SEAL for multi-person multi-grained spatio-temporal detection among human daily life.
+We are the first to propose a new benchmark for multi-person spatio-temporal complex activity localization, where complex semantic and long duration bring new challenges to video understanding.
+We observe that atomic actions can be combined into diverse complex activities, and prove the great effect of the atomic features on complex activity localization task.
+Also, we propose a baseline method equipped with novel network Faster-TAD and hope our \textit{MM-SEAL} will spur researches on spatio-temporal action localization tasks.
+Finally, Our evaluations show that visual features pretrained on MM-SEAL can improve the performance on other action localization benchmarks.